 Regulation S provides generally that sales made in offshore transactions are not subject to the registration or prospectus-delivery requirements of the Securities Act.
-Accordingly, restricted securities may be sold in offshore transactions in compliance with Regulation S.
+Accordingly, restricted securities, including our ordinary shares that will be distributed to GenScript shareholders who are not U.S. persons to effect the assured entitlement distribution, may be sold in offshore transactions in compliance with Regulation S.